-We are making changes to your rubbish and recycling collection services to introduce:
+We've made changes to your rubbish and recycling collection services.
+We have now introduced:

 These changes affect kerbside properties that already have bins.
 Flats or properties with sacks will not be affected.

-These services are changing because in 2019/20 we must make savings of £18 million and a further £12 million the following year.
+These services are changing because we need to make £18 million of savings in 2019/20, and a further £12 million the following year.
 This means that along with other local authorities, we are having to make difficult decisions about the future of many council services.

 The changes aim to increase recycling and reduce rubbish, making a significant, positive impact on the environment.
 See more information about how to reduce your rubbish and recycling.

-In February 2020, your rubbish (grey lidded bin) and recycling (blue lidded bin) collections will change to fortnightly collections instead of weekly.
+From 2 March 2020, your rubbish bin (grey lidded) and recycling bin (blue lidded) will be collected fortnightly, instead of weekly.

-Smaller 140 litre recycling bins (blue lidded bin) can be upgraded to larger 240 litre recycling bins for free during the service change.
+Smaller 140 litre recycling bins (blue lidded) can be upgraded, free of charge, to larger 240 litre recycling bins during the service change.
+If you have registered your interest in a larger recycling bin (before 2 January 2020) this will be delivered before 2 March 2020.

-The 140 litre rubbish bins (grey lidded bin) are standard.
+The 140 litre rubbish bins (grey lidded) are standard.
 Larger 240 litre rubbish bins will be made available to residents who meet the following criteria:

 The new optional paid for garden waste service is a fortnightly collection of a small 140 litre or larger 240 litre green lidded garden waste bin.
 This replaces your existing mixed food and garden waste service.

 The annual charge for the garden waste collection service is £65 per bin and runs from April to March.
-However, for this first year if you subscribe before November 2019 you will receive five months free, so the subscription will run to March 2021.
+However, for this first year if you subscribe before 1 April 2020, you will receive the months up until April free.

 You can subscribe for more than one bin or upgrade to a larger bin if needed when you pay.
 If you already subscribe, you can also add additional bins to your subscription.

 You will receive a permit along with information on the service once you subscribe (within ten working days).
-Stick the permit on your existing garden waste bin, following the instructions included about where to place it.
+Stick the permit on your garden waste bin, following the instructions included about where to place it.
 The permit will also have your address pre-printed on it to identify it as your bin.
 You are expected to continue using your existing green bin for garden waste as this is better for the environment than issuing new bins.
+If your bin has been removed, you can request a replacement when you subscribe.

 If you subscribe to the garden waste service, you can: